What is carbon capture and storage?

 There are three steps to the CCS process:

-1. Capturing the carbon dioxide for storage
+1. Capturing the CO2 for storage

 The CO2 is separated from other gases produced in industrial processes, such as those at coal and natural-gas-fired power generation plants or steel or cement factories.